 PSG's 10 biggest sales of all time

-Paris Saint-Germain have become a prime destination for many of Europe’s best player over the last decade.
+Paris Saint-Germain have become a prime destination for many of Europe’s best players over the last decade.

 Ever since the Ligue 1 side were acquired by Qatar Sports Investments backed by Tamim bin Hamad Al Thani, the French champions have spent big on star quality at a remarkable rate.

-Their new financial circumstances mean that far more has been spent on players than made from selling them, but they have nonetheless generated some decent profits over the years.
+Their financial circumstances mean that far more has been spent on players than made from selling them, but they have nonetheless generated some decent profits over the years.
 However, selling certainly hasn't been their strong point in recent years.

 Signed as a potential solution to PSG’s problems at left-back, Yuri Berchiche arrived in the French capital from Real Sociedad but having spent two seasons on loan at Eibar, and clearly struggled to live up to the expectation.

-Despite the dubious manner in which Javier Pastore arrived at PSG through third-party means, the player undoubtedly hit the ground running with 16 goals and six assists in 43 games from midfield.
+Despite the dubious manner in which Javier Pastore arrived at PSG through third-party means, the player undoubtedly hit the ground running with 16 goals and six assists in 43 games during his first campaign.

 The following season saw the Argentina international move out wide but that didn’t stop him scoring nine goals and bagging a further 14 assists as PSG picked up the first of four consecutive league titles.

-Pastore would play a crucial role in the club’s treble-winning campaign in the 2013/14 season but would eventually be forced to make way for Neymar, when the Brazilian signing not only took Pastore’s place in the side but also demanded his No.10 shirt.
+Pastore would play a crucial role in the club’s treble-winning campaign in the 2013-14 season, but he would eventually be forced to make way for Neymar, when the Brazilian signing not only took Pastore’s place in the side but also his No.10 shirt.

-After seven years at the club Pastore opted for a change and returned to Italy, with a move to Roma for a substantial €24.7 million fee.
+After seven years at the club, Pastore opted for a change and returned to Italy, with a move to Roma for a substantial €24.7 million fee in 2018.

 After a successful three-year spell at Toulouse, Serge Aurier made a loan move to Paris in 2014 as a contender for Christophe Jallet’s right-back position.

 Injury got in the way of his first season but nearly as much as the player’s tendency to speak out of line.
-In February Aurier picked up a three-match ban for calling a referee a "dirty son of a bitch" in a Champions League clash with Chelsea.
+In February 2015, Aurier picked up a three-match ban for calling a referee a "dirty son of a b*tch" in a Champions League clash with Chelsea.